t-chahbi/expo-custom-map/README.md

 ---

 **Why this project?**
-- Developed by ChaufFleet for its mobile application.
+- Developed by Chauffleet for its mobile application.
 - 100% open source, MIT licensed.
 - Lets you use your own map tiles (OpenStreetMap, MapTiler, CartoDB, etc.)—no Google Maps, no Mapbox, no API keys required.
 - No hidden providers: Unlike `react-native-maps` and similar libraries, this does not use Google Maps or Mapbox under the hood.